zachwaldron4/Kamodo-GEODYN/source/technicial_tips.md

 ## Using Git

 Pushing Documents to Github:
  `git status`  -- shows which files are not hosted on github
+ `git add .`   -- adds all files to github
+ `git commit -m "message"` -- commits files to be pushed and also adds a message
+ `git push origin master`  -- pushes the files to github to the master branch

+To display the Sphinx HTML on Github: